Comac C919: Operators

+Orders and deliveries

 Production capacity

 In January 2023, COMAC said it wanted to expand its production capacity to 150 airliners per year within five years.
 For comparison: Airbus built an average of 424 planes of the A320neo family per year in the nine years to February 2025.
 In January 2025, the aircraft manufacturer stated that it hoped to deliver 30 planes in 2025 as it scales up its production, while in 2025 expanding general production capacity to a volume of up to 50 units per year.
-However, due to US sanctions preventing the delivery of the Western-manufactured LEAP engines, COMAC delivered only five aircraft in the first half of 2025.
+However, due to US sanctions preventing the delivery of the Western-manufactured LEAP engines, COMAC delivered only five aircraft in the first half of 2025 and a total of 16 for the whole year.

 Deliveries

 The first C919 airframe intended for commercial service was delivered to launch customer China Eastern Airlines on 9 December 2022.
 The second, third, fourth, and fifth airframes were delivered to China Eastern on 14 July 2023, 9 December 2023, 29 December 2023, and 2 March 2024 respectively, thereby completing China Eastern's initial order.
 A sixth aircraft was delivered to China Eastern Airlines on 28 May 2024.
 The seventh and eighth aircraft for China Eastern Airlines were delivered to the company on 29 July 2024 and 30 September 2024 respectively.
 Air China and China Southern Airlines both received their first C919 aircraft on 28 August 2024.

-An airframe with registration number "B-658M" was delivered to COMAC's dedicated charter operator Comac Express sometime in March 2025.
-The fourth airframe for China Southern Airlines (with registration number "B-658N") was delivered on 30 April 2025.